I've found something that I've been looking for as long as I've been knitting—a neat, yet easy, left-leaning decrease.

 2. Bring the needle behind the first stitch and through the back loop of the second stitch.

-3. Take the working yarn round the needle, then bring the new stitch back out the same way you went in (see the notes at the end of the tutorial if you find this bit tricky!)
+3. Take the working yarn round the needle, then bring the new stitch back out the same way you went in.

 5. Pull on the loop of the second stitch until you've removed all the excess yarn from the first stitch, which should lie snug against the new stitch.